 NOTE: The HTML files created using iMonitor will not be removed.
-You must manually remove these files before removing eDirectory.
+You must manually remove these files from /var/opt/novell/eDirectory/data/dsreports before removing eDirectory.

 For example, to remove the eDirectory Server object and directory services from a tree, you could enter the following command: